Definitive guide

 20. Edge system point of capture will occur by at least 55% for all deep neutral networks’ data analysis come 2025.

 Gartner also revealed at the Summit that there will be a 10% increase in edge environment point of capture by 2025 compared to 2021.
-This means that at least half or 55% of deep neural networks will perform their data analysis from the very point of capture of an edge system.
+This means that at least half, or 55%, of deep neural networks will perform their data analysis from the very point of capture of an edge system.

-21. In 2020, only 2% of data created and used was kept and retained in the succeeding year.
+21. In 2020, only 2% of the data created and used was kept and retained in the succeeding year.

 Statista published last August 2023 that a very small percentage (2%) of data created and used in 2020 was actually kept for use in 2021.
 That is 1.284 zettabytes of the 64.2 zettabytes of data globally captured, copied, and used in 2020.